-The Hearing Officer will issue a written determination regarding responsibility or non-responsibility, no later than 20 business days after the date that the hearing ends.
+When the Decision-Maker makes a determination of responsibility or non-responsibility, the Decision-Maker-The Hearing Officer will issue a written determination regarding responsibility or non-responsibility, no later than 20 business days after the date that the hearing ends.

-When making a determination, a Hearing Officer will objectively evaluate all relevant evidence, including both inculpatory and exculpatory evidence.
-The Hearing Officer may not make credibility determinations based on an individual's status as a Complainant, Respondent, or witness.
-In evaluating the evidence, the Hearing Officer will use the preponderance of the evidence standard.
+When making a determination regarding responsibility, a Decision Maker Hearing Officer will objectively evaluate all relevant evidence, including both inculpatory and exculpatory evidence.
+A Decision-Maker The Hearing Officer may not make credibility determinations based on an individual's status as a Complainant, Respondent, or witness.
+In evaluating the evidence, the Decision Maker Hearing Officer will use the preponderance of the evidence standard.
 Thus, after considering all the evidence it has gathered, the District will decide whether it is more likely than not that sexual harassment occurred.